Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 **Note:** Since all document ids and groups in lhs/rhs are different (increasing order) we know that the number of bits set in each mask is the same.

+**Note:** If lhs_mask is 0 and consequently rhs_mask will also be 0.
+We could introduce a branch here and skip the whole unsafe block I'm about to describe, but doing uncodionally is faster for the first phase (probably hard for the branch predictor), but in the second phase as you will see there is a branch and in that case it helps a lot (probably because it's easier for the branch predictor to know that is ok to skip the workload).

 * Use the lhs mask to compress the lhs packed (fill with 0 the rest), get the document id and group from this compressed version, also gets the values.

 **Note:** It's faster to do a Compress followed by 2 `ands` than do one aditional `and` in the beginning to get the values from the packed version and do 2 Compress one for the document id and group and other for the values.